open-telemetry/opentelemetry-operator/docs/api.md

 The SELinux context to be applied to all containers.
+If unspecified, the container runtime will allocate a random SELinux context for each container.
+May also be set in SecurityContext.

 <table>
     <thead>